 - Insured was benefiting from deforestation.

-- Through our Mortgage Insurance (MI) products, we enable more families to purchase homes and accumulate wealth.
-In 2021, 341,000 families in the U.S. were able to afford a home with Arch MI, 28% of which were low-income buyers.
+- Through our mortgage insurance (MI) products, we enable families to purchase homes and accumulate wealth.
+In 2022, 211,000 families in the U.S. were able to afford a home with Arch MI, of which approximately 25% were low-income buyers1.

 Three Lines of Defense